-There’s always something to see out in the woods, even if you don’t find what you originally went out there to find.
+There’s always something to see out in the woods.
+Even if you don’t find what you originally went out there to find.

 Some years, wildflowers are starting to appear by now.
-That’s certainly not the case this year – at least not where I went last weekend.
+That’s certainly not the case this year – at least not where I went last week.
 But I figured there would at least be some wildlife to take pictures of.
 Unfortunately, all I saw were some robins, some ravens, and a few geese flying over far overhead.

 But then I looked down.
 On the snow everywhere around me were animal tracks.
 Deer tracks, mouse tracks, grouse tracks, rabbit tracks, and squirrel tracks.
 It was pretty cool to see the wildlife super highway laid out right in front of me.
 Most likely, those animals had all been there at different times, but a few of the trails looked like they were going toward each other, then veered away suddenly, as though their makers had seen each other and altered their routes.